 The Best Rice To Make Fried Rice For Beginners

-Jump to the conclusion, Japanese rice aka short-grain rice is not the best choice to make crispy fried rice “for a beginner” and use a household stove.
+Jump to the conclusion, that Japanese rice aka short-grain rice is not the best choice to make crispy and fluffy fried rice “for a beginner” and use a household stove.

-If you still want to try Cahan fried rice with Japanese rice, use leftover rice (warming up before cooking), or rinse the cooked rice to remove excess starch.
+If you still want to try Chahan fried rice with Japanese rice, use leftover rice (warming up before cooking), or rinse the cooked rice to remove excess starch.

-Moreover, cook rice with less water for making fried rice.
+For more tips, cook rice with less water than usual if you cook rice for fried rice.

 So, what do I recommend the rice for fried rice?